intrip/jsonapi_errors/README.md

     $ gem install JSONAPI_errors

+Then include JSONAPIErrors::Rails::Controller in your application_controller.rb or in the controllers where you need to enable the gem.

 ## Usage

 Add an element to the "JSONAPIErrors::Configuration.matches" hash for every exception error you need to handle.